Brachystegia

 Brachystegia is a genus of tree of the subfamily Detarioideae that is native to tropical Africa.

 Trees of the genus are commonly known as miombo, and are dominant in the miombo woodlands of central and southern tropical Africa.
 The Zambezian region is the centre of diversity for the genus.

 Description

 Hybridisation between the species occurs and taxa show considerable variation in leaflet size, shape and number, making identification difficult.

 New leaves show a great range of red colours when immature, later turning to various shades of green.

+Range and habitat

+Brachystegia species range from coastal West Africa through Nigeria and Central Africa to the Northern Province of South Africa.